Stuffed Zucchini Boats

-FEATURING: Zucchini (or pattypan), tomatoes, eggplant, jalapeno, onions, sweet pepper (optional) and green onions (optional).
+FEATURING: Zucchini (or pattypan), tomatoes, eggplant, jalapeno, onions (or fresh onions), sweet pepper (optional) and green onions (or green tops of fresh onions - optional).

 A simple but fun meal that we just made up, inspired by Jim's mom's suggestion to try make zucchini boats!
 Great served with salad!
 You can use white or brown rice (or any other cooked grain of choice).
 You will have lots more filling than you need so you can make extra zucchini boats or eat the filling as is in your lunch!

 4-6 zucchini (and or you can add a few pattypans)